Eurydice I of Macedon: Ancestry and plot disputes

+In order to defend Eurydices' son Philip II from ancient allegation that Macedonians were non-Greeks, Aeschines had publicly described Phillip as being "entirely Greek".
+Strabo claims that, through her mother, Eurydice descended from a branch of the Doric Greek Bacchiadae clan, originally of Corinth, which historically established itself as the ruling dynasty of Lynkestis in the 5th century BC.
+The Bacchiad claim of her Lynkestian maternal grandfather Arrhabaeus, king of Lynkestis, is generally accepted by modern historians.
 Plutarch explicitly states that Eurydice was an Illyrian, so does Libanius and thus is stated in the massive 10th century Byzantine encyclopaedia, Suda.
-Some modern historians see this characterization as "slander", originating from Athens, which sought to discredit her son, Philip, by defaming him as having non-Greek ancestry.
-Other scholars believe that Sirras, Eurydice's father, may have been a son of the Illyrian chieftain of the Taulantii, Grabos.
+Some modern historians see this characterization as "slander", arguing that it originated from Athens, which sought to discredit her son, Philip, by defaming him as having non-Greek ancestry.
+Other modern historians regard this characterization as historically accurate, arguing that the alliance between her grandfather Arrhabaeus and the Illyrians was well known, and given the propensity of the elite class to secure political alliances through royal intermarriages, it seems quite probable that the Lynkestian king's granddaughter was also partly Illyrian.
+Some, in particular, consider that Eurydice's father Sirras was Illyrian, though others argue that he was Lynkestian.

-Among modern scholars and historians, Eugene N. Borza, A. B. Bosworth and Kate Mortensen support an Illyrian ancestry, while Robert Malcolm Errington, N. G. L. Hammond, and Charles F. Edson support a Lynkestian ancestry.
-In an inductive analysis of the historical information over Sirras, through an a posteriori argument, Elias Kapetanopoulos also says that Sirras must have been a Lynkestian – and thus Eurydice as well – though he has also hypothesized a Macedonian or Orestian origin.
+As for Sirras, Eugene N. Borza, A. B. Bosworth and Kate Mortensen, among modern scholars and historians, support an Illyrian ancestry, while Robert Malcolm Errington, N. G. L. Hammond, and Charles F. Edson support a Lynkestian ancestry.
+In an inductive analysis of the historical information over Sirras, through an a posteriori argument, Elias Kapetanopoulos says that Sirras must have been a Lynkestian – and thus Eurydice as well – though he also hypothesizes a native Macedonian or Orestian origin.
 Ian Worthington also makes a case for her Lynkestian ancestry by stating the following argument concerning the Illyrian hypothesis: "However, this is unlikely in light of a comment that Attalus made at the wedding of Philip in 337, intended as a slur on Alexander's legitimacy, for his mother (Olympias) was from Epirus.
 Attalus presumably would not have wanted to draw attention to Philip's illegitimacy if his mother were non-Macedonian", and also writes that, "Attalus' taunt, incidentally, goes some way to determining whether Philip's mother, Eurydice, was Lyncestian or Illyrian.
 If she had been the latter, then Attalus' remark would, by implication, make Philip also illegitimate. ...
-Hence Philip's mother was probably Lyncestian.".
-Others also argue on her possible Lynkestian origin, stating that "she may have been descended from a branch of the Bacchiadae clan, originally of Corinth".
+Hence Philip's mother was probably Lyncestian."

 Stories of Eurydice's plots against her husband and her sons are at odds with other historical evidence and may be fabricated.
 Recent scholars have noted the many implausibilities in Justin’s narrative and have acknowledged Eurydice's near-contemporary evidences of Aeschines towards her.
 Aeschines described Eurydice I as the loyal defender of her sons, whereas a Plutarch's passage describes Eurydice as a good model in the education of children.